connorlucier/connorlucier/README.md

 I had a blast designing and implementing the game you see today, and there is a ton of potential still yet to be discovered with the game itself and the music/rhythm genre of games in general.

+Finally, keep an eye on [B3yond Labs](https://github.com/b3yondlabs) for future projects and product releases.
+I have some entrepeneurial projects in the works that will redefine what technology can provide for developers and businesses alike.
+I will also be releasing games under the B3yond umbrella going forward, so be sure to stay tuned.

 ### :computer: Current Employment
 Currently, I am a full-stack software engineer at